Neotys-Labs/neoload-web-test-launcher-docker/README.md

 The container will wait until the end of the test and return the test quality status as the return code (0 if the test status is PASSED, 1 otherwise).

+The */neoload-project* folder can contains:
+ * A NeoLoad project folder including <project>.nlp, config.zip ...
+ * A single zip file containing the NeoLoad project
+ * A single yaml file containing the NeoLoad project as code

 Usage
 =====
 ### Using a volume mapping